Equities Savaged As China Retaliation To Trump Tariffs Fans Trade War - UrduPoint

 Equities Savaged As China Retaliation To Trump Tariffs Fans Trade War

-Hong Kong, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2025) Asian markets collapsed Monday after China hammered the United States with its own hefty tariffs, ramping up a trade war that many fear could spark a recession.
+Hong Kong, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2025) Asian equities collapsed on a black Monday for markets after China hammered the United States with its own hefty tariffs, ramping up a trade war many fear could spark a recession.

-Trading floors were overcome by a wave of selling as investors fled to the hills on the worst day for equities since the pandemic, with Hong Kong shedding more than 10 percent, Tokyo diving eight percent and Taipei more than nine percent.
+Trading floors were overcome by a wave of selling as investors fled to the hills on the worst day for equities since the pandemic, with Hong Kong shedding 10 percent, Tokyo briefly diving eight percent and Taipei more than nine percent.

-Futures for Wall Street's markets were also taking another hammering, while concerns about the impact on demand also saw commodities slump.
+Futures for Wall Street's markets were also taking another drubbing, while concerns about the impact on demand also saw commodities slump.

 But after Asian markets closed on Friday, China said it would impose retaliatory levies of 34 percent on all US goods from April 10.